Santiago Holidays

 Is Santiago a cheap holiday?

-Santiago is considered relatively affordable compared to other major cities in South America.
+Santiago is considered relatively cheap compared to other major cities in South America.

 What is Santiago best known for?